 - Gain an awareness of the community's vast resources and the world of work.

-A student must complete a minimum of 135 hours of on the job experience to complete an internship as well as completion of journal entries, and assignments.
+A student must complete a minimum of 120 hours of on-the-job experience while working on a project of value.
+In addition, students are required to reflect upon their experience through journal entries and other assignments.
 Students will receive high school honors credit.
 Credit and grades are assigned after the student completes all requirements and submits all work to the Academy Director.